Origin of the acerola cherry

 • or as juice.

 A high-quality pure juice, such as the multi-fruit juice with acerola pulp from Rabenhorst, contains almost all the natural plant substances of the fresh fruit.
-Alternatively, you have the option of using acerola as a food supplement or drinking it in a delicious Vitamin Smoothie.
+Alternatively, you have the option of using acerola as a food supplement or drinking it in a delicious smoothie.

 FAQ